Cloverdale Municipal Airport

 The Cloverdale Pilots Association (CPA) is an organization of local pilots who come together to promote aviation within the community, assist with issues concerning the airport, and organize fun aeronautical activities.
 The CPA is made up of pilots, aircraft owners, and aviation enthusiasts who want to share their passion.
 For more information about the Cloverdale Pilot’s Association, please email Michael Morrissey.

-The Airport Sub-Committee, as established by the City Council, is charged with coordinating with representatives of the Cloverdale Municipal Airport lessees to discuss and resolve issues pertaining to the airport's financial viability, safety, and effectiveness.
-The Airport Sub-Committee meets at City Hall at 124 North Cloverdale Boulevard.
+The Public Works Subcommittee, established by the City Council, is charged with coordinating with representatives of the Cloverdale Municipal Airport lessees to discuss and resolve issues pertaining to the airport’s financial viability, safety, and effectiveness.
+The Public Works Subcommittee meets at City Hall at 124 North Cloverdale Boulevard.
 Alternate meeting dates are set as needed for those meetings that fall on a holiday.
 Agendas are available approximately 72 hours in advance of meetings.
 Minutes are available upon approval.
 View current agendas and minutes.

 Reporting Airport Noise or Other Complaints